willfarrell/docker-crontab/README.md

 - Ability to trigger scripts in other containers on completion cron job using `trigger`.

 ## Config.json
-- `name`: Human readable name that will be used as teh job filename.
+- `name`: Human readable name that will be used as the job filename.
+Will be converted into a slug.
 Optional.
 - `comment`: Comments to be included with crontab entry.
 Optional.
 - `schedule`: Crontab schedule syntax as described in https://en.wikipedia.org/wiki/Cron.
 Ex `@hourly`, `@every 1h30m`, `* * * * *`.
 Required.
 - `command`: Command to be run on in crontab container or docker container/image.
 Required.